ferdisigona/whatsapp-chat-sentiment/README.md

-# Tandem Sandbox
+# Whatsapp Chat Sentiment

-Tandem Sandbox is a React + Express playground for exploring WhatsApp chat analytics.
+Whatsapp Chat Sentiment is a React + Express playground for exploring WhatsApp chat analytics.
 Upload an exported chat log to:

 - Parse messages and segment them into sessions based on timing gaps
 - Summarise each session with OpenAI